tailhq/DynaML/docs/core/core_gp.md

 _Gaussian Process_ models are well supported in DynaML, the [`#!scala AbstractGPRegressionModel[T, I]`](https://transcendent-ai-labs.github.io/api_docs/DynaML/recent/dynaml-core/index.html#io.github.mandar2812.dynaml.models.gp.AbstractGPRegressionModel) and [`#!scala AbstractGPClassification[T, I]`](https://transcendent-ai-labs.github.io/api_docs/DynaML/recent/dynaml-core/index.html#io.github.mandar2812.dynaml.models.gp.AbstractGPClassification) classes which extend the [`#!scala StochasticProcessModel[T, I, Y, W]`](https://transcendent-ai-labs.github.io/api_docs/DynaML/recent/dynaml-core/index.html#io.github.mandar2812.dynaml.models.StochasticProcessModel) base trait are the starting point for all GP implementations.

-The `#!scala StochasticProcessModel[T, I, Y, W]` trait contains the `#!scala predictiveDistribution[U <: Seq[I]](test: U): W` method which returns the posterior predictive distribution (represented by the generic type `#!scala W`).

-The base trait is extended by [`#!scala SecondOrderProcessModel[T, I, Y, K, M, W]`](https://transcendent-ai-labs.github.io/api_docs/DynaML/recent/dynaml-core/index.html#io.github.mandar2812.dynaml.models.SecondOrderProcessModel) which defines a skeleton for processes which are defined by their first and second order statistics (_mean functions_ and _covariance functions_).

-Since for most applications it is assumed that the training data is standardized, the mean function is often chosen to be zero $\mu(\mathbf{x}) = 0$, thus the covariance function or kernel defines all the interesting behavior of _second order processes_.
-For a more in depth information on the types of covariance functions available visit the [kernels](core/core_kernels.html) page.

 ## Gaussian Process Regression